-In October 2021, Australia released a long-term emission reduction plan for achieving net zero emissions by 2050, also submitted as a Long-Term Strategy (LTS) to the UNFCCC.
+In October 2021, Australia released a long-term emissions reduction plan for achieving net zero emissions by 2050, also submitted as a Long-Term Strategy (LTS) to the UNFCCC.
 However, the scenarios presented in the strategy only reduce emissions by 66% to 85% from 2005 emissions levels, so will not reach net zero.
 The new NDC submitted by the new Labor Government reiterates this target.
 However, the Labor Party commissioned modelling based on its policies, and there is still no clarity on how it will achieve net zero (see net zero target section for details).

-Australia has a 2030 NDC emissions reduction target of 26–28% below 2005 levels by 2030, including LULUCF and using Global Warming Potential (GWP) values from the IPCC’s Fifth Assessment Report (AR5).
+Australia has a 2030 NDC emissions reduction target of 43% below 2005 levels by 2030, including LULUCF and using Global Warming Potential (GWP) values from the IPCC’s Fifth Assessment Report (AR5) (Australian Government, 2022a).

 Analysis of the effect of the NDC on likely fossil fuel and industrial GHG emissions is made difficult by the fact that the NDC target includes LULUCF emissions, which have been substantial in the past and fluctuate significantly.
 See the assumptions section for further details.

-The target equates to a 11 to 13% reduction below 2005 emissions levels by 2030 when LULUCF is excluded, or an absolute emissions level of 465 to 478 MtCO2e based on AR5 values.
+The target equates to about a 31% reduction below 2005 emissions levels by 2030 when LULUCF is excluded, or an absolute emissions level of 370 MtCO2e based on AR5 values (Australian Government, 2022c)1.

 Australia’s international climate finance is rated “Critically insufficient” (see below) and is not enough to improve Australia’s fair share rating.